-Surgical wound healing will be assessed using a wound healing assessment questionnaire at 72 hours and on Day 10, Day 28 and Safety Follow-up on Day 42.
-A summary of wound healing assessment results will be produced, showing the number and percentage of subjects with abnormal wound healing symptoms at each visit.
+Wound healing assessment according to the Southampton Wound Scoring System (Bailey, Karran et al. 1992) is performed at 72 hours, on Day 10, and on Day 28.
+A summary of wound healing assessment results will be produced, showing the number and percentage of subjects at each visit by grade with subgrade breakdown.
 Wound healing assessment results will also be listed.